tonyaldon/keyboard-layout/README.md

 Not that when you load a variant you lose some characters very useful when you're programming but not when you are writing standard text.
 It doesn't bother me because:
-1. I'm not a French nor a Spanish novel writer, I write code and code documentation and when I write some Spanish or French I'm not writing code.
+1. I'm neither a French nor a Spanish novel writer, I write code and code documentation and when I write some Spanish or French I'm not writing code.
-2. I almost always write inside [emacs](https://www.gnu.org/software/emacs/) where I have a key binding with which I can switch quickly between the keyboard layouts `takbl`, `takbl es` and `takbl fr`.
+2. I almost always write inside [emacs](https://www.gnu.org/software/emacs/) where I have a key binding with which I can switch quickly between the keyboard layout `takbl` and its variants `takbl es` and `takbl fr`.
 3. By the way, there is always a **TRADEOFF**.

-To switch between those variant, you can run the following commands:
+To switch between `takbl` and its variants, you can run the following
+commands:

 	setxkbmap -layout takbl              # basic
 	setxkbmap -layout takbl -variant es  # Spanish